Published on January 23, 2020

 Zantac is an acid-reducing medication prescribed by doctors around the world to help people reduce the symptoms of acid reflux.
 Recently, there have been traces of a medication known as NDMA, which stands for N-nitroso-dimethylamine, in certain doses of the drug.
 NDMA is found to cause cancers such as stomach cancer, bladder cancer, and a variety of other cancers at high, sustained exposure to the carcinogen.

 It is listed as a “possible human carcinogen” because of the possible risks of exposure, although there is ongoing debate about how high the possibility is of this chemical acting as a carcinogen in the low doses found in some of these medications.
 In class-action lawsuits around the US, some people are claiming that they got cancer as a result of exposure to NDMA, and if you believe that you are one of those people then Balkin & Mausner wants to hear your case.

 Most suppliers of the drug Zantac and the generic equivalents containing ranitidine have already begun to offer refunds for any medication that is returned to the pharmacy.
 CVS said, in a public statement, that even though the FDA has not taken the step to recommend that anyone stop taking Zantac or ranitidine, they will offer a full refund to anyone who chooses to discontinue usage of the medication as a result of the recent findings.

 If you are unsure of how to proceed with getting a rebate, or if you believe that you have been injured as a result of these companies distributing medication containing NDMA, contact us now to learn more about your rights and options.
-Our network of highly trusted and successful attornies is a great place for you to find the right lawyer for your case, and we will be happy to connect you with them after a free initial consultation.
+Our highly trusted and successful attorneys will be happy to offer you a free initial consultation

 Contact Us Today